kevScheuer/kevScheuer.github.io/_posts/2025-04-16-LaTeX-for-VScode.md

 status` view, where you can view changes and commit them, and push or pull commits from a remote repository.
 You can access old commits, allowing you to view and even revert to older versions of your project.
-If you're entirely new to git, [VS Code has a guide going over the basics](https://code.visualstudio.com/docs/sourcecontrol/intro-to-git).
+If you're entirely new to Git, [VS Code has a guide going over the basics](https://code.visualstudio.com/docs/sourcecontrol/intro-to-git).